allwells/allwells/README.md

 ## Hi, I am Allwell! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px">

-I am a tech enthusiast.
-I am open to collaboration on innovative ideas.
-Aside from computer kinds of stuff, enjoy playing video games and taking photographs.
-I am currently pursuing my BSc in Computer Science from [Anchor University](https://aul.edu.ng/) and also on a Cyber Security pathway.
+Allwell Onen is a tech enthusiast.
+He is a dedicated software developer.
+He finds breaking and fixing things - legally - fascinating and will like to seek a career in Cyber Security in the long run.
+He is open to collaboration on innovative ideas and prefers working with a team to working independently.
+Allwell Onen is currently pursuing his BSc in Computer Science from [Anchor University](https://aul.edu.ng/), Lagos.

 <!-- [![Allwell's github activity graph](https://activity-graph.herokuapp.com/graph?username=allwells&theme=xcode)](https://git.io/allwells)